jkikstra/PAGE-VAR/README.md

 ```julia
 pkg> add Mimi
 ```

+Next to the Mimi package, several other julia packages should be added to your environment for running PAGE-VAR, namely `Distributions`, `DataFrames`, `CSV`, and `Random`.

 ## Running the Mimi Model
 The model uses the Mimi framework and it is highly recommended to read the Mimi documentation first to understand the code structure.
 For starter code on running the model just once, see the code in the file `examples/main.jl`.